endurox-dev/endurox/README.md

 - Version 6.0.2 released on 02/12/2018 (stable) Bug #355 and other stability issues fixed released with 6.0.1.

+- Version 6.0.3 released on 16/12/2018 (development) Bug #364, Bug #360.
+Added new command "ps" for xadmin, so that unit tests have unified access to processing listings across all supported OSes.

 # Build configurations

 ## Configure make with: